zogzog/cubicweb/doc/book/en/development/webstdlib/baseviews.rst

 *listitem*
     This view redirects by default to the `outofcontext` view.

-*adaptedlist*
+*sameetypelist*
-    This view displays a list of entities of the same type, in HTML section (`<div>`) and call the view `adaptedlistitem` for each entity of the result set.
+    This view displays a list of entities of the same type, in HTML section (`<div>`) and call the view `sameetypelistitem` for each entity of the result set.

-*adaptedlistitem*
+*sameetypelistitem*
-    This view redirects by default to the `outofcontext` view.
+    This view redirects by default to the `listitem` view.

 *csv*
     This view applies to entity groups, which are individually